15 answers to common questions about buying a new construction home

 11. Should you work with a real estate agent?

 You may instinctively think that a real estate agent is an unnecessary middle person in a new construction purchase—especially if you’ve already done the legwork and found the home that you plan to buy.
 However, it may be a good idea to have the experience that a qualified agent can bring to a real estate transaction.
 Especially considering it’s the builder who’ll end up paying the agents commission.
 A real estate agent will help you decode the fine print of the builder-friendly purchase agreement as well as navigate the mortgage process.
 They can also help you negotiate upgrades, add-ons, and the all-important warranty.
-Better Real Estate can match you with a trusted agent who can help you find your dream new construction home.
-Plus, you can save $2,000 on your closing costs when you finance with Better Mortgage.
+Better Real Estate can match you with a trusted agent who can help you find your new home.
+Plus, by working with a Better Real Estate agent and choosing to finance with Better Mortgage you could save $2,000 on closing costs.*

 12. Do you need a lawyer for a new construction home?